Kevin-Schnaubelt-Jr/TCL-Financial-Aid-Calculator/README.md

 > submitting "Beaufort" will enable you to enter the student's tuition total in order to check to see if it adheres to a specific price per credit hour requirement.

-## INSTALLATION
-The calcuator is contained in a single HTML file, which can be downloaded by clicking "TCL Tuition Assistance Calculator" under "releases" to the right of this page, then clicking "TCL_Tuition_Assistance_Calculator.html" under "Assets".